sweeetduude/filecheck/README.md

 # list-folders-files

-CLI for listing filers, folders in current folder or incl underlying folder structure
+CLI for listing filers and/or folders in current folder or in underlying folder structure